loborec/mist_usb_joystick_mapper/README.md

 Usage
 ---
 Plug joystick to PC and start mapper.exe.
 Press any button on joystick to highlight position, and select coresponding MiST action.
+When you have finished with mappings copy generated line to mist.ini.

 Contributions
 ---